Antioch Christian Church – Allendale, South Carolina

 Antioch Christian church in Allendale was formed in 1833, and this “meeting house”-style structure was built circa 1835.
 Antioch Christian Church was the second Disciples of Christ church formed in South Carolina and remains the state’s oldest church structure of that denomination.

-The church was founded by Dr. W. R. Erwin and after he, his wife, and her sister-in-law were excommunicated from Kirkland Church (now Smyrna Baptist Church) on charges of heterodoxy, or disagreeing with church orthodoxy.
+The church was founded by Dr. William R. Erwin and after he, his wife, and her sister-in-law were excommunicated from Kirkland Church (now Smyrna Baptist Church) on charges of heterodoxy, or disagreeing with church orthodoxy.
+The group met in Dr. Erwin’s home for worship prior to the construction of this church.

 Antioch Christian Church is listed in the National Register, which says the following: